TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

      -D<Project>_SET_INSTALL_RPATH=FALSE \
      -DCMAKE_INSTALL_RPATH_USE_LINK_PATH=TRUE \

-   Then, to run any exectubles using these shared libraries, one must update LD_LIBRARY_PATH as::
+   Then, to run any executables using these shared libraries, one must update LD_LIBRARY_PATH as::

      $ export LD_LIBRARY_PATH=<final-install-dir>/lib:$LD_LIBRARY_PATH